 TOE RIVER HEALTH DISTRICT PRESS RELEASE

-Public health staff has completed the investigation and they have contacted close contacts to contain the spread of disease.
+Public health staff is working to complete the investigations and they are contacting close contacts to contain the spread of disease.
 To protect individual privacy, no further information about the cases will be released.

 The Yancey, Mitchell and Avery County Health Departments will keep the public informed by announcing any additional cases that may arise through our local media partners.

 Coronavirus symptoms include fever, cough, shortness of breath, loss of taste, loss of smell, diarrhea, nausea, headache, sore throat, and body aches.
 If you experience these symptoms, please call your healthcare provider and follow their advice.
 If you are having a medical emergency, call 9-1-1 and inform the dispatcher that you have symptoms of COVID-19.
 Remember that 80% of coronavirus cases generate only mild symptoms.

 Because COVID-19 is most commonly spread through respiratory droplets, the Health Department urges everyone to take precautions to protect themselves from the spread of all respiratory illness, including flu and COVID-19: